williamboman/ReDoc/README.md

 </div>

+**This is a fork of Redoc with custom-built functionality that may be difficult to merge upstream.**

 **This is README for `2.0` version of ReDoc (React based).
 README for `1.x` version is on the branch [v1.x](https://github.com/Rebilly/ReDoc/tree/v1.x)**